ESC

 note

-population density is very low, with the largest clustering found in the extreme north-central area along the border with Angola as shown in this population distribution map
+population density is very low, with the largest clusters found in the extreme north-central area along the border with Angola, as shown in this population distribution map

 mostly high plateau; Namib Desert along coast; Kalahari Desert in east